-So I’ve tried a couple of new things recently, and, in both cases, I’m so glad I did.
+So I’ve tried something new recently, and I’m so glad I did.

-And the flavor is excellent – this is most definitely a family friendly, craveable, satisfying dish.
+And the flavor of these zucchini quinoa fritters is excellent – this is most definitely a family friendly, craveable, satisfying dish.

-These little cakes are nothing but crispy, cheesy comfort.
+These little zucchini fritters are nothing but crispy, cheesy comfort.

-Begin by grating the zucchini using a coarse grater.
+Begin by grating an organic zucchini using a box grater.

 The next step is the key to success with this recipe: you must squeeze all the excess liquid from the zucchini.